 Most Mexican street food stands will have very less vegetarian or vegan options.
 There are some exclusive Vegan taco stands in cities like Mexico city and these are the only places where you get pure vegan street food in Mexico.
 Mexican street food is known as Antojitos (Little cravings).

-My first week in Mexico city, we went to the street food stand in our neighbourhood and ordered some Chalupas and asked them to only top it with cheese.
+My first week in Mexico city, we went to the vegetarian Mexican street food stand in our neighbourhood and ordered some Chalupas and asked them to only top it with cheese.
 However, I noticed that they were cooking this in the same oil that was used to prepare non-vegetarian Chalupas So if you have religious restrictions or want to avoid all animal products, then it will be hard for you to find authentic Mexico vegan street food.
+However, it is easier being a vegetarian in Mexico city.

 But a very popular vegan Mexican street food is corn on the cob and you can find them all over Mexico.